caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/02 TCP UDP Port Scanning Theory.md

-# Active Information Gathering

-## TCP/UDP Port Scanning Theory
+# TCP/UDP Port Scanning Theory

 Using netcat to perform a TCP port scan
 >``` shell